vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 Parama-karunikatva or supreme compassion is a desire to dispel the sorrows of others without expecting any benefit for Himself.
 This makes us know that the Lord would redeem one on account of a mere pretext even when one has committed infinite sins.

-Krutajnatva is the quality of not forgetting even a slight favourable action donc to Him, but remembering it as a
+Krutajnatva is the quality of not forgetting even a slight favourable action donc to Him, but remembering it as a 1

-320

-Essence of Srimad Rahasyatraya Saram

-1

 great benefaction done to Him.
 This will be filling us with supreme faith that He would not forsake us while He sees cven a trivial pretext in favour of Him.